metaterminal/metaterminal.fyi/content/projects/processor/_index.md

 + Data Memory (ram:data_memory): where the memory for the stack is stored.
 + I/O Controller (io_control): polls the input buttons and switches, and sets reserved registers based on their current values.

-Including the PLL (to generates the 95MHz clock with a 20% duty cycle from the FPGA's onboard clock), and the VGA buffer/video controller, this makes ten modules.
+Including the PLL (which generates the 95MHz clock with a 20% duty cycle from the FPGA's onboard clock), and the VGA buffer/video controller, this makes ten modules.
 There are also various MUXes to select inputs for different modules based on control bits (set by the control module).

 ### Resource Consumption